mrcode-sherry/My-Portfolio-Website/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Email Configuration

+To enable the contact form functionality, you need to configure your email settings:

+1. Open the `.env` file in the root directory
+2. Replace `your_email@gmail.com` with your Gmail address
+3. Replace `your_app_password` with your Gmail app password (not your regular password)

+To generate a Gmail app password:
+1. Enable 2-factor authentication on your Google account
+2. Go to your Google Account settings
+3. Navigate to Security > 2-Step Verification > App passwords
+4. Generate a new app password for "Mail"
+5. Use this generated password in your `.env` file

 ## Learn More

 To learn more about Next.js, take a look at the following resources: